 Homemade Vegetable Soup — This homemade vegetable soup is packed with good-for-you ingredients.
 It’s perfect for when you’re under the weather, are trying to prevent illness, or are craving a warm bowl of soup!!

 Homemade Vegetable Soup and Broth Recipe

 ‘Tis the season for colds, flus, and sickey germs everywhere.
-This easy vegetable soup is the perfect antidote to all that.
+This vegetable broth soup is the perfect antidote to all that.

 It’s so easy to make by just chopping up veggies, putting them into a pot, covering with water, and letting it simmer for an hour or two.